πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Home Programme

-Plantar Fasciitis Exercises & Stretches
+Plantar Fasciitis Exercises and Stretches

 Research supports plantar fascia-specific stretching as the most effective home treatment - more effective than general Achilles stretching (AAFP RCT, N=82).
 Our physiotherapists prescribe and coach these exercises at every session.